ansibleguy/linux_ufw/README.md

 # Ansible UFW role

-Role to configure the ufw service.
+Ansible Role to deploy/configure the software firewall 'UFW' on a debian-based linux server.

 **Tested:**
 * Debian 11